Tick: Taxonomy and phylogeny

 Ticks belong to the Parasitiformes, a distinctive group of mites that are separate from the main group of mites, the Acariformes.
 Whether the two groups are more closely related to each other than to other arachnids is uncertain, and studies often resolve them as not closely related.
 Within the Parasitiformes, ticks are most closely related to the Holothyrida, a small group of free living scavengers with 32 described species confined to the landmasses that formed the supercontinent Gondwana.
 The phylogeny of the Ixodida within the Acari is shown in the cladogram, based on a 2014 maximum parsimony study of amino acid sequences of 12 mitochondrial proteins.
 The Argasidae appear monophyletic in this study.

-Ticks belong to four different families.
-The majority of tick species belong to the two families: Ixodidae (hard ticks) and Argasidae (soft ticks).
+Four families of ticks derive from an ancestral family of all living ticks.
+The majority of living species belong to the two families Ixodidae (hard ticks) and Argasidae (soft ticks).
 The third living family is Nuttalliellidae, named for the bacteriologist George Nuttall.
 It comprises a single extant species, Nuttalliella namaqua, and as such is a monotypic taxon.
 Nuttalliella namaqua is found in southern Africa ranging from Tanzania to Namibia and South Africa.
-There is one extinct family, Khimairidae, represented by the fossil species Khimaira fossus, currently regarded as the last common ancestral lineage of the Argasidae and Ixodidae.
+The fourth is an extinct family, Khimairidae.
+Its only known species was Khimaira fossus.

 Discovery and examination of fossilised ticks have driven understanding of basal Ixodida lineages and the evolutionary history of contemporary taxa.
 Tick paleobiota have been discovered from the end of the Early Cretaceous onwards, most commonly in amber.
-The discovery of an argasid bird tick in Late Cretaceous New Jersey amber (Turonian ~94–90 Ma) in 2001 was the first mesozoic record of Parasitiformes.
+The discovery of an argasid bird tick in Late Cretaceous New Jersey amber (Turonian ~94–90 Ma) in 2001 was the first Mesozoic record of Parasitiformes.
 Burmese amber (Cenomanian ~99 Ma) has produced the oldest fossil records, helping to resolve the Khimairidae and Nuttalliellidae through the discovery of extinct Khimaira, Deinocroton, Legionaris and Nuttalliella species, as well as identifying ancient species of the living ixodid genera Amblyomma, Ixodes, Haemaphysalis, Bothriocroton and Archaeocroton.
 Tick paleobiota is also known from late Albian amber, (~105 Ma) as well as Baltic (~56–34 Ma) and Dominican amber (~40-20 Ma).
-Phylogenetic analysis suggests that the last common ancestor of all living ticks likely lived around 195 Ma in the Southern Hemisphere, in what was then Gondwana, although other models put the origin of the Ixodida at closer to ~270 Ma.
+A 2019 analysis suggested that the last common ancestor of all living ticks likely lived around 195 million in the Southern Hemisphere, in what was then Gondwana, although another 2018 study put the origin of ticks at closer to ~270 million years ago during the Permian period.

-Almost all contemporary taxa fall into one of the two major tick families.
-The Ixodidae contain 750 species over 18 genera, characterised by a scutum or hard shield.
-The Argasidae contain about 220 species over 15 genera.
+Almost all contemporary taxa fall into one of the two major tick families: the Ixodidae contain 750 species over 18 genera, characterised by a scutum or hard shield, while the Argasidae contain about 220 species over 15 genera.
 Argasid species have no scutum, and the capitulum (mouth and feeding parts) is concealed beneath the body.